Jaemin-c/valorant-analysis/README.md

 ---

-### Part 3: Bivariate Analysis
+### 📊 Part 3: Bivariate Analysis

-To investigate how different stats relate to ranking tier, we visualized key performance metrics across ranks using **box plots**.
-These help us see distributions and outliers in context.
+To explore how in-game stats distinguish Radiants from Immortals, we visualized two key metrics — **Clutches** and **Damage per Round** — across rank tiers using box plots.
+These comparisons help us identify which performance traits are more common among Radiant players.

 #### Clutches by Rating Tier

-The plot below compares the number of **clutch rounds** across Radiant and Immortal players.
-We observe that Radiants tend to have a **higher median clutch count** and more consistent high outliers, suggesting better performance in high-pressure rounds.
+This plot displays the number of **clutch rounds** (rounds won as the last surviving player) across each rank.
+Radiant players show a noticeably **higher median clutch count** compared to Immortals, along with a dense concentration of high outliers.
+This suggests that Radiants are more reliable in high-pressure 1vX situations — a skill likely rewarded at the highest rank.

 <iframe src="assets/clutches_by_rank.html" width="800" height="600" frameborder="0"></iframe>

+**Interpretation:**
+Clutch performance appears to be a key differentiator between Radiants and Immortals.
+This supports the hypothesis that Radiants excel not just in raw stats but in clutch moments that secure rounds and shift momentum.

-#### Damage per Round by Rating Tier
+#### 🔸 Damage per Round by Rating Tier

-This box plot shows the distribution of **damage per round** for each rank tier.
-While median values are similar across tiers, **Radiant players show fewer low outliers** and have a tighter interquartile range, suggesting more consistently high impact during matches.
+This box plot compares the **damage dealt per round** across rating groups.
+While all tiers center around similar median values, Radiant players display **fewer low outliers and a tighter IQR**, suggesting they maintain **more consistent impact per round**.

 <iframe src="assets/damagecomp.html" width="800" height="600" frameborder="0"></iframe>

+**Interpretation:**
+Consistency in damage output — not just high peaks — may be a distinguishing factor for Radiants.
+The lack of low-damage games indicates that Radiants maintain a higher baseline of performance, which likely contributes to their overall win rates and reliability.

 ---